botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ### JWT bypass via JWK

->The burp scannner ***identify*** vulnerability in server as, **JWT self-signed JWK header supported**.
+>The burp scanner ***identify*** vulnerability in server as, **JWT self-signed JWK header supported**.
 Possible to exploit it through failed check of the provided key source.
 Exploit steps:

 1. New RSA Key
 2. In request JWT payload, change the value of the **sub claim** to administrator